ibm-cloud-docs/databases-for-redis/connecting-cli-client.md

 ```

 There are other connection options and parameters that are supported by `redli`.
 For more information, see its documentation in the [`redli` GitHub repo](https://github.com/IBM-Cloud/redli){: external}.

-## Installing `redis-cli`
-{: #installing-redis-cli}

-`redis-cli` is the official supported command-line interface for Redis.
-Unfortunately, it does not support TLS connections.

-If you choose to use `redis-cli`, there are some extra configuration steps.
-It comes as part of the Redis package, so you need Redis installed locally to use it.
-On macOS, install [brew](http://brew.sh){: external} and then use `brew install redis` to get up and running.
-On Linux, refer to your distributions package manager for the latest Redis package or, if you are so inclined, [download the source](http://redis.io/download){: external} and build it yourself.

-### Connecting with `redis-cli`
-{: #connecting-with-redis-cli}

-`redis-cli` does not support TLS-enabled connections.
-If you want to use the `redis-cli` with an encrypted connection, set up a utility like [`stunnel`](https://www.stunnel.org/index.html){: external}, which wraps the `redis-cli` connection in TLS encryption.

-### Setting up `stunnel`
-{: #setting-up-stunnel}

-1. Install `stunnel`.
-Use your package manager for Linux, Homebrew for Mac, or [download](https://www.stunnel.org/downloads.html){: external} the appropriate package for your platform.

-2. Grab connection information.
-   To set up a connection, `stunnel` needs the host, the port, and the certificate of your Redis deployment.
-Host and port are both available from the CLI "composed" connection string.
-They can also be found parsed out in the [Connection Strings Breakdown](/docs/databases-for-redis?topic=databases-for-redis-connection-strings&interface=cli#connection-strings-breakdown) that is provided for connecting external applications and drivers.

-   The certificate is in the Base64 field of the service credential connection information.
-Copy, decode, and save the certificate to a file.

-3. Add your configuration information to the `stunnel.conf` file.
-The configuration includes the following information.
-    - A name for a service. (`[redis-cli]`)
-    - A setting that says this stunnel is a TLS client. (`client=yes`)
-    - An IP address and port to accept connections on (`accept=127.0.0.1:6830`) and connect.
-    - The host name and port to connect to. (`connect=`portal972-7.bmix-lon-yp-38898e17-ff6f-4340-9da8-2ba24c41e6d8.composeci-us-ibm-com.composedb.com:24370`)
-    - The path to the certificate.

-    ```sh
-    [redis-cli]
-    client=yes
-    accept=127.0.0.1:6830
-    connect=sl-us-south-1-portal.7.dblayer.com:23870
-    verify=2
-    checkHost=sl-us-south-1-portal.7.dblayer.com
-    CAfile=/path/to/redis/cert.crt
-    ```

-4. Run `stunnel`.

-    Type the `stunnel` command at the command line.
-It immediately runs in the background.

-5. In a new terminal window, run `redis-cli` pointing to the local host and port, and authenticate with the deployment's credentials.

-    ```sh
-    redis-cli -p 6830 -a <PASSWORD>
-    ```
-    {: pre}

 ## Using the service proprietary certificate
 {: #using-cert}